ga-zelle/APS-what-if/README.md

-This branch is under development and is being updated to cover
+This branch is under development and is being updated to
-- to include the autoISF2.2.8.1 capabilities
+- include the autoISF2.2.8.1 capabilities
-- to reorganise the user documentation
+- reorganise the user documentation

-For details see the change_log.md
+For details see the change.log

 # APS-emulator